The State of Gun Violence in Charlottesville & Albemarle

 The figure above shows the rate of gun

-violence crimes per 100k population over time.
-In Virginia, the crime
+violence crimes per 100k population over time broken down by participant

 Data Notes